 If the M-CHAT screening indicates a risk of ASD, we will invite you to our office for a more formal diagnostic assessment called ADOS-2 (Autism Diagnostic Observation Schedule, 2nd edition).
 This is the primary test that is used to make a formal diagnosis of ASD, and we can administer this test in about an hour.
-We’ll also request records from your child’s pediatrician or other healthcare providers.
-Then, our pediatrician can review the records and make a formal diagnosis if necessary.
+It’s free.
+We are able to forward this assessment as part of a number of things your child’s pediatrician or neurologist will use to make a diagnosis.

 A formal diagnosis is required by an insurance company before they will pre-authorize any ABA therapy benefits relating to Autism Spectrum Disorder.
 Our goal at Action Behavior Centers is to simplify the access to care for our clients – that’s why we offer assessments and diagnoses, as well as help liaising with the insurance company on your behalf.